Miracle of the cruse of oil: Hanukkah

 The Talmud, after recounting the story of the miracle of the cruse of oil, continues, "The following year these [days] were appointed a Festival with [the recital of] Hallel (Jewish praise, recited on all festivals) and thanksgiving."
 Since then, the festival of Hanukkah has been celebrated each year, beginning on the 25th of Kislev.
 During these days, lamentation for the dead and fasting are forbidden, Hallel is recited, and the Menorah is lit.

-While lighting the Menorah on Hanukkah was originally established solely to commemorate the miracle of the cruse of oil, after the destruction of the Second Temple, the holiday took on an additional role.
-It now also serves as a commemoration of the daily lighting of the Menorah in the Temple, and the Temple in general.
+The holiday now also serves as a commemoration of the daily lighting of the Menorah in the Temple, and the Temple in general.

 Today, the Jewish holiday of Hanukkah lasts eight days to remember, and celebrate, the miracle of the one cruse of oil lasting eight days.
 One candle is lit on the first night in addition to the shammash, and a candle is added each night.
 Ultimately, nine candles are lit on the final night of the holiday, including the shammash.
 Traditionally, after the lighting of the Menorah, Ma'oz Tzur is sung in honor of the holiday.
 Latkes, among other oily food, are also eaten on Hanukkah in honor of the miracle of the cruse of oil.